mojopollo/laravel-forge-recipes/README.md

 # Laravel Forge Recipes

 Just a small collection of recipes for repetitive tasks after provisioning a server/app under Laravel Forge.
+To use any of these, it is recommended to use the contents of the shell script as opposed to the curl snippets.
-To use any of these just copy the curl code snippets below and create and paste to ```New Recipe``` in Forge.
+Copy the code and paste under ```New Recipe``` in Forge.

 &nbsp;